dCache/dcache-book2/config-pnfs.md

     .(tag)(OSMTemplate):StoreName myStore
     .(tag)(sGroup):STRING

-Directory tags may be used within DCACHE to control which pools are used for storing the files in the directory (see [???][2]).
+Directory tags may be used within dCache to control which pools are used for storing the files in the directory (see [???][2]).
 They might also be used by a tertiary storage system for similar purposes (e.g. controlling the set of tapes used for the files in the directory).

-Even if the directory tags are not used to control the bahaviour of DCACHE, some tags have to be set for the directories where DCACHE files are stored.
+Even if the directory tags are not used to control the bahaviour of dCache, some tags have to be set for the directories where dCache files are stored.
 The installation procedure takes care of this: In the directory `/pnfs/site.de/data/` two tags are set to default values:

     PROMPT-USER cd /pnfs/site.de/data/
     PROMPT-USER grep "" $(cat ".(tags)()")
     .(tag)(OSMTemplate):StoreName myStore
     .(tag)(sGroup):STRING

-The following directory tags appear in the DCACHE context:
+The following directory tags appear in the dCache context:

 OSMTemplate
-Contains one line of the form “`StoreName` storeName” and specifies the name of the store that is used by DCACHE to construct the storage class if the HSM type is `osm`.
+Contains one line of the form “`StoreName` storeName” and specifies the name of the store that is used by dCache to construct the storage class if the HSM type is `osm`.

 hsmType
 The HSM type is normally determined from the other existing tags.
 E.g., if the tag `OSMTemplate` exists, HSM type `osm` is assumed.
 With this tag it can be set explicitly.
 An class implementing that HSM type has to exist.
 Currently the only implementations are `osm` and `enstore`.